A Thoughtful (and Sometimes Sarcastic) Interpreter

 A few days later, they met over coffee.
 By the end of what turned into a rapid-fire job interview, he offered her a job.

 After graduation, she moved to a town-house in Alexandria and became one of eight full-time employees for The Federalist.
-Payton’s transition from hard news stories to opinion pieces was not without its challenges, but she’s since fallen into the rhythm of her work.
+Payton’s transition from hard news stories to opinion pieces was not without its challenges, but she fell into the rhythm of her work.

 “I’ve learned to write longer pieces, which I didn’t really think was possible,” Payton said.
 “I don’t like to say a lot of things that aren’t necessary, you know?
 During my time at PHC, I don’t think I ever met word count on any assignment or paper.”

-Now, she can crank out an 800 or 1,000 word piece in a couple hours.
+Working at The Federalist, she learned to crank out an 800 or 1,000 word piece in a couple hours.

-Payton works remotely, and occasionally in her pajamas.
-She spends her time scheduling social media posts, monitoring news, writing, and planning topics for future articles.
-Typically she’s at the computer from 8:30 a.m. to 4:00 p.m.
-She often ends up working a couple evening hours as well.
-She never really stops.
+Payton worked remotely, and occasionally in her pajamas.
+She spent her time scheduling social media posts, monitoring news, writing, and planning topics for future articles.
+Typically she sat at the computer from 8:30 a.m. to 4:00 p.m.
+She often ended up working a couple evening hours as well.
+She never really stopped.

-Payton reports what is currently going on in politics and culture, but with thoughtful (and sometimes somewhat sarcastic) interpretation.
+Payton reported the goings-on in politics and culture, but with thoughtful (and sometimes sarcastic) interpretation.

-Now, at age 23, she has something of a name on the internet.
-Her work has been picked up by Fox News, The Washington Times, The Daily Caller, and most recently, Acculturated.
-She’s also had a mention by The Wall Street Journal.
+She gained something of a name on the internet.
+Her work was picked up by Fox News, The Washington Times, and The Daily Caller.
+She also had a mention by The Wall Street Journal.